 He and his wife, Kathy, of 38 years are proud parents of 5 children and 4 grandchildren.
 They are active members for the St. Ann Catholic Church in Hagerstown.

-Terry is President of a 41-store footwear chain know as Super Shoes.
+Terry is President of a 41-store footwear chain known as Super Shoes.
 He started out in the shoe business in Cincinnati, OH, selling shoes part time as a college student.
 Terry served in Wiesbaden, Germany, as an officer in the U.S. Army.
 Terry holds a Business Management degree from the University of Cincinnati.

 "I have received so much by being a member of this wonderful organization.
 Serving on the Board of Directors is one way I can give back!”